 - The initial COBRA premium is due no later than the 45th day after the election date.
 That initial payment must cover the premium for the period of COBRA coverage from the date on which Plan coverage would have ended if COBRA had not been elected through the last day of the month that ends before the due date for the initial payment.

 COBRA coverage will terminate automatically on the first date Loyola ceases to provide any group health coverage to any employee.

 Cessation of Disability

 - Within 30 days after receipt of the Social Security Administration determination, the COBRA Administrator must be notified in writing of that determination according to the notice procedures.
-Termination of COBRA coverage will be effective on the first day of the first month that is more that 30 days after the date of the Social Security Administration determination, regardless of whether you give the required notice.
+Termination of COBRA coverage will be effective on the first day of the first month that is more than 30 days after the date of the Social Security Administration determination, regardless of whether or not an employee gives the required notice.

-In order to protect your family’s rights, you should keep Loyola, and the COBRA Administrator after electing COBRA continuation coverage, informed of any changes in the addresses of family members
+In order to protect your family’s rights, you should keep Loyola, as well as the COBRA Administrator (after electing COBRA continuation coverage), informed of any changes in the addresses of family members

 You should also keep a copy, for your records, of any notices you send to Loyola or the COBRA Administrator